rust-lang/nomicon/src/lifetimes.md

 *caller* (`main`) are consistent with the lifetimes in the signature of the *callee* (`print_shortest`).

-The signature of `print_shortest` simply requires that both of it's arguments have the same lifetime (because both arguments are marked with the same lifetime identifier in the signature).
+The signature of `print_shortest` requires that both of it's arguments have the same lifetime (because both arguments are marked with the same lifetime identifier in the signature).
 If in `main` we had done:

 ```rust,ignore
 print_shortest(&s1, &s1);
 ```

 Then consistency is trivially proven, since both arguments would have